pheara/pheara.github.io/content/post/critical_algo_studies_-_challenges.md

 description = ""
 tags = ["Critical Algorithm Studies", "Methods Mini-Series"] title = "Challenges when Studying Algorithms"
++++

-+++This is part two of the [mini-series on “studying algorithms”](/tags/methods-mini-series/).
+This is part two of the [mini-series on “studying algorithms”](/tags/methods-mini-series/).
 If you are curious why studying these might be important at all, check out the [previous post](/article/why-study-algorithms/).

 So, what complicates things, is that unearthing the biases within algorithms isn’t a trivial feat – several issues can make it hard to understand what’s going on.